Siddharthg97/Docker_images/Docker, image , container theory.md

 https://www.youtube.com/watch?v=0UG2x2iWerk
 https://www.youtube.com/watch?v=bi0cKgmRuiA

-There are 3 components to create containerized images -
+There are 3 stages to create containerized images -

 1) docker file - blue print to create docker images
 2) docker images - we build these images, containers are created storing them. these are set of instructions on how a container is suppose to run.